meltano/meltano/docs/src/handbook/README.md

 1. **All written communication happens in English**, even when sent one on one, because sometimes you need to forward an email or chat.
 1. **Own your actions**: If you say it or type it, own it.
 If it hurts the company or an individual, even unintentionally, we encourage you to look at things from other points of view and apologize easily.
 1. **You're not expected to be available all the time**.
 There is no expectation to respond to messages outside of your planned working hours.
 1. **Sometimes synchronous communication is the better option**, but do not default to it.
-For example, a video call can clear things up quickly when you are blocked.
+For example, a video call can clear things up quickly when you are blocked or when an asynchronous conversation isn't resolved after a few rounds of back-and-forth.
 1. **It's okay to ask as many questions as you have**.
 Please ask them so that team members can provide and view answers.
 Use issues or public chat channels instead of direct messages or emails.
 1. **Make merge requests to update the handbook with answers** to questions you've received.
 1. **Include links when you mention something** (e.g. a merge request, issue, commit, webpage, comment).